Extreme diagonally and antidiagonally symmetric alternating sign matrices of odd order: Basics: Proof of Proposition , characterization of extreme configurations and Theorem implies Corollary

 The $\dast$s listed above correspond to $8,2,2,2,2,2,1,1$ $\dasasm$s of order $7$ with $\n_{1}(A)=4$, respectively.
 This is in accordance with Theorem~\ref{maxone} as there are $20$ $\cspp$s in a $3 \times 3 \times 3$ box.

-We introduce another set of triangular arrays that is, on the one hand, equinumerous with the set of $A \in \dasasm(2n+1)$ such that $\n_{1}(A)=n+1$, and, on the other hand, contains all $\ast$s of order $n$.
+We \ilse{now} introduce another set of triangular arrays that is, on the one hand, equinumerous with the set of $A \in \dasasm(2n+1)$ such that $\n_{1}(A)=n+1$, and, on the other, contains all $\ast$s of order $n$.

-\begin{defi} A \emph{quasi alternating sign triangle} ($\qast$) of order $n$ is a triangular array $(a_{i,j})_{1 \le i \le n, i \le j \le 2n-i}$ in which each entry is $0$, $1$ or $-1$ and the following conditions are fulfilled. \begin{enumerate} \item The non-zero entries alternate in each row and column. \item The row sums are $1$ for rows $1,2,\ldots,n-1$, and $0$ or $1$ for row $n$. \item The topmost non-zero entry in each column is $1$ (if it exists). \end{enumerate} The set of order $n$ $\qast$s is denoted by $\qast(n)$. \end{defi}
+\begin{defi} A \emph{quasi alternating sign triangle} ($\qast$) of order $n$ is a triangular array \\ $(a_{i,j})_{1 \le i \le n, i \le j \le 2n-i}$ in which each entry is $0$, $1$ or $-1$ and the following conditions are fulfilled. \begin{enumerate} \item The non-zero entries alternate in each row and column. \item The row sums are $1$ for rows $1,2,\ldots,n-1$, and $0$ or $1$ for row $n$. \item The topmost non-zero entry in each column is $1$ (if it exists). \end{enumerate} The set of order $n$ $\qast$s is denoted by $\qast(n)$. \end{defi}

 To construct a bijection between $\qast(n)$ and $\{A \in \dasasm(2n+1) \mid \n_{1}(A)=n+1\}$, recall from Corollary~\ref{char} (\ref{char-2}) that the objects in the latter set correspond to triangular six-vertex configurations on ${\mathcal T}_n$ such that, in each row, the leftmost and the rightmost vertical edge point upwards.
 Now we perform the following operations on such configurations: \begin{enumerate} \item For the second vertex of each row (excluding the first and the last row, which contain only degree $1$ vertices), we interchange the orientation of the bottom vertical edge with the orientation of the left horizontal edge incident with this vertex. \item For the penultimate vertex of each row (excluding the first and the last row), we interchange the orientation of the bottom vertical edge with the orientation of the right horizontal edge incident with this vertex. \end{enumerate} This leads to triangular six-vertex configurations of order $n$ such that, in each row, the leftmost horizontal edge points to the right and the rightmost horizontal edge points to the left with the exception of the rightmost horizontal edge in the penultimate row.
 Compare this to the triangular six-vertex configurations in Corollary~\ref{char} (\ref{char-1}) which were shown to correspond to $\ast$s of order $n$.
 Similarly, it can be shown that the present configurations correspond to $\qast$s of order $n$.